Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 ## Define or Detect the Region of Interest

 When reading barcodes from a video input, the barcode normally takes up only a small portion of the video frame.
-If the barcode always appear around the same spot, we can set a limited region around it as the ROI (Region of Interest) to speed up the barcode reading process.
-With the library, there are two ways to do this.
+If the barcode always appear around the same spot, we can configure the ROI (Region of Interest) to speed up the barcode reading process.
+There are two ways to do this.

 * Manually define the ROI